Space Amoeba

 Space Amoeba (ゲゾラ・ガニメ・カメーバ 決戦! 南海の大怪獣, Gezora, Ganime, Kamēba: Kessen!
 Nankai no Daikaijū) is a 1970 Japanese kaiju film directed by Ishirō Honda, written by Ei Ogawa, and produced by Tomoyuki Tanaka and Fumio Tanaka, with special effects by Sadamasa Arikawa.
-Produced and distributed by Toho Studios, the film stars Akira Kubo, Atsuko Takahashi, Yukiko Kobayashi, Kenji Sahara, Yoshio Tsuchiya, and Yu Fujiki, with Haruo Nakajima portraying both Gezora and Ganimes.
+Produced and distributed by Toho, the film stars Akira Kubo, Atsuko Takahashi, Yukiko Kobayashi, Kenji Sahara, Yoshio Tsuchiya, and Yu Fujiki, with Haruo Nakajima portraying both Gezora and Ganimes and Haruyoshi Nakamura portraying Kamoebas.

 Space Amoeba tells the story of an alien amoeba that hijacks a space probe and, after crash landing on an atoll in the Pacific Ocean, creates gigantic monsters from native lifeforms (a kisslip cuttlefish, elbow crab and mata mata) for the purpose of conquering the Earth.
 The film was released theatrically in Japan on 1 August 1970, and received a theatrical release in the United States in 1971 by American International Pictures, under the title Yog: Monster From Space.
+It was years later released on home video as Space Amoeba.

 Plot

 The Helios 7 space probe is sent on a mission to study the planet Jupiter.
 While on its outward journey to the gas giant, the probe is overtaken by the Space Amoeba, an amorphous parasitic extraterrestrial.

-The probe returns to Earth and crashes into the South Pacific, where the Amoeba leaves the device and inhabits the body of a cuttlefish, causing it to mutate into what is called "Gezora".
-The tentacled kaiju begins attacking ships and islands in the area.
+The probe returns to Earth and crashes into the South Pacific, where the Space Amoeba leaves the device and inhabits the body of a cuttlefish, causing it to mutate into the tentacled giant monster called "Gezora".
+Gezora begins attacking ships and islands in the area.

-A photographer named Kudo and his entourage land on Selgio Island for a photoshoot, but their camp is attacked by Gezora.
-Because of its mutation, the creature can create extremely cold temperatures with its body.
-When the survivors discover that Gezora is vulnerable to high temperatures, Kudo and his friends use a leftover Japanese World War II munitions bunker to set fire to the monster.
-Severely burned, the creature retreats to the water, where it dies.
+A photographer named Taro Kudo and his entourage land on Selgio Island for a photoshoot, but their camp is attacked by Gezora.
+Because of its mutation, Gezora can create extremely cold temperatures with its body.
+When the survivors discover that Gezora is vulnerable to high temperatures, Kudo and his friends use gasoline from an old Japanese World War II ammunition depot to set fire to Gezora.
+Severely burned, Gezora retreats to the ocean before it dies from its injuries.

-Later, the Space Amoeba possesses a stone crab, mutating it into "Ganimes" and attacks the surrounding islands.
-Luckily the humans manage to lure Ganimes into a pit and destroy it with explosives.
-The Amoeba survives a second time and flees into the surrounding jungles, plotting its revenge.

-The Space Amoeba decides to control two Earth creatures this time: another Ganimes and a mata mata named "Kamoebas".
+Exiting Gezora's lifeless body, the Space Amoeba possesses a stone crab, mutating it into Ganimes, and mounts a second attack on Selgio Island.
+Luckily, the humans manage to lure Ganimes into a pit and destroy it with explosives.
+The Amoeba survives a second time and flees into the island's jungle, plotting its revenge.
+The Space Amoeba decides to control three Earth creatures this time: Makoto Obata, a second Ganimes and a mata mata, which it mutates and enlarges into "Kamoebas".
 The two monsters raid the human camp.
-Luckily Kudo realizes the two monsters' weakness: supersonic waves.
+Luckily, Kudo realizes the two monsters' weakness: supersonic waves.
 By releasing a storm of bats, the Amoeba loses control of its creations.

 Ganimes and Kamoebas, no longer under control, go berserk and begin to battle one another.
-The humans, using more explosives, cause the volcano to erupt, engulfing the Space Amoeba and the two monsters.
+The humans, using more explosives, cause the volcano to erupt, engulfing the two monsters and Obata, who sacrifices himself by jumping into the volcano to take the Space Amoeba with him.